mmamaev/mmamaev.github.io/collections/_british_railways/Understanding-Train-Tickets.md

 The prices of Advance tickets for the same route and the date of travel may vary.
 They depend on the time of date (off-peak trains are cheaper), on the train operator and on how much in advance you buy them: the earlier the cheaper.
 However, don't go too far: once I bought advance tickets in 6 weeks, but in a month before my trip the train company announced a ticket sale cutting prices in half.
 Also, if you try really early, it may happen that Advance tickets are not yet on sale but walk-up tickets are.
 This may draw you to a wrong conclusion that Advance tickets have already sold out.

-The full terms and conditions of Advance tickets can be found on National Rail site (http://www.nationalrail.co.uk/times_fares/ticket_types/46546.aspx).
+The full terms and conditions of Advance tickets can be found on [National Rail site](http://www.nationalrail.co.uk/times_fares/ticket_types/46546.aspx).

 ### Walk-up tickets

 Walk-up tickets come in two flavors: Anytime and Off-Peak.
 The choice between these is defined by the time of the day when you are traveling - we'll get to the details shortly.

 A walk-up ticket can be either one-way (this is called "Single") or round-trip (this is called "Return").
-In other words, the ticket entitles you to either one ("outward") or two ("outward" and "return") journeys between two stations.
-Yet unlike Advance tickets, a walk-up ticket does not require you to take a particular train or even a particular route.
+In other words, a walk-up ticket entitles you to either one ("outward") or two ("outward" and "return") journeys between two stations - the origin and the destination - printed on the ticket.

+Unlike Advance tickets, a walk-up ticket does not require you to take a particular train or even a particular route.

-You can go by any reasonable route between the origin and the destination specified on the ticket.
-The exact definition of "reasonable" can be looked up in a directory called ["Routeing Guide"](http://data.atoc.org/routeing-guide) which is not particularly user-friendly.
+You can go by any reasonable route between the origin and the destination.
+The exact definition of "reasonable" for each pair of station can be looked up in a directory called ["Routeing Guide"](http://data.atoc.org/routeing-guide), which is not particularly user-friendly.
 But in most cases, your common sense and a look on a map should be enough.

 Your return route, if any, need not be the same as the outward route.